jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-131.md

 Secondly, as for the fixed stars, because since they do not borrow light from the Sun, but emit it from themselves, their coma, if there is any, must be scattered here and there, and must be very brief; and indeed it seems to be such around them: for they do not appear circumscribed by a uniform line, but surrounded by wandering rays from all sides; and perhaps not incorrectly we will also refer their twinkling (of which, however, there may be several other causes) to this.

-But as for Jupiter and Saturn, I doubt not that, where the air is very clear, sometimes even short comae, extending towards the part away from the Sun, Elzevier, p.
-180, may be seen around them; and I know I have read something like this somewhere, though I don't recall the author; and Aristotle says in his Meteorology, book 1, chapter 6, concerning the fixed stars, that they have also been seen as comets by the Egyptians sometimes, I think it should be understood about these planets; but what he reports about a comet, which was seen by him from one of the stars which are in the thigh of the Dog, either by a very oblique refraction in the air, or rather by a defect of his eyes, for he adds that it was less conspicuous when he was focusing his eyes on it than when he was looking away.
+But as for Jupiter and Saturn, I doubt not that, where the air is very clear, sometimes even short comae, extending towards the part away from the Sun may be seen around them; and I know I have read something like this somewhere, though I don't recall the author; and Aristotle says in his Meteorology, book 1, chapter 6, concerning the fixed stars, that they have also been seen as comets by the Egyptians sometimes, I think it should be understood about these planets; but what he reports about a comet, which was seen by him from one of the stars which are in the thigh of the Dog, either by a very oblique refraction in the air, or rather by a defect of his eyes, for he adds that it was less conspicuous when he was focusing his eyes on it than when he was looking away.